 Scholarship drives the practice of medical education forward, affecting how you educate trainees, what you know about your colleagues and institutions, and how you identify and close gaps in your understanding of important topics.
-These calls for submissions from the AAMC aim to advance the work of all those engaged in improving academic medicine and bringing together the medical school and teaching hospital community across campuses, disciplines, and missions.
+These calls for submissions from the AAMC aim to advance the work of all those engaged in improving academic medicine and bringing together the medical school and academic health system and teaching hospital community across campuses, disciplines, and missions.

 This page includes information about current and recurring calls for submissions.
 It will be updated throughout the year with links to calls as they open.
 Information about submitting to the AAMC’s two peer-reviewed journals is also included.